cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 - `port`: *int* - The TCP/IP port where the service will be awaiting the Orchestrator connection.

+## class cogment.TrialState(enum.Enum)

+Enum representing the various states of trials.

+- UNKNOWN: Should not be used.
+- INITIALIZING: The trial is in the process of starting.
+- PENDING: The trial is waiting for its final parameters, before running.
+- RUNNING: The trial is running.
+- TERMINATING: The trial is in the process of terminating (either a request to terminate has been received or the last observation has been received).
+- ENDED: The trial has ended.
+Only a set number of ended trials will be kept (configured in the Orchestrator).

+## class TrialInfo

+Class enclosing the details of a trial.

+`trial_id`: *str* - The trial ID for which the details pertain.

+`state`: *cogment.TrialState* - The current state of the trial.

+## class ActorInfo

+Class enclosing the details of an actor.

+`actor_name`: *str* - The name of the actor.

+`actor_class_name`: *str* - The name of the actor's class (as defined in `cogment.yaml`).

 ## class RecvEvent

 Class representing a received event (for environments and actors).
 It can contain any combination of data according to the receiver needs, or even be empty, but it will always have a type.